DPDK/dpdk/doc/guides/nics/mlx5.rst

 Statistics
 ----------

-MLX5 supports various of methods to report statistics:
+MLX5 supports various methods to report statistics:

 Port statistics can be queried using ``rte_eth_stats_get()``.
 The received and sent statistics are through SW only and counts the number of packets received or sent successfully by the PMD.
 The imissed counter is the amount of packets that could not be delivered to SW because a queue was full.
 Packets not received due to congestion in the bus or on the NIC can be queried via the rx_discards_phy xstats counter.